tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/调用方式/返回结果_intl.md

         }
     }

 * The API will return `Response`, which contains `RequestId`, as long as it processes the request.
 It does not matter if the request is successful or not.
-* RequestId is the unique ID of an API request.
+* `RequestId` is the unique ID of an API request.
 Contact us with this ID when an exception occurs.
-* Except for the fixed fields, all fields are action-specified.
-For the definitions of action-specified fields, see the corresponding API documentation.
-In this example, `TotalCount` and `InstanceStatusSet `are the fields specified by the API `DescribeInstancesStatus`.
-0 `TotalCount` means that the requester owns 0 CVM instance so the `InstanceStatusSet` is empty.
+* Any fields other than the common fields are API-specific fields.
+For more information on such fields, see the relevant API documentation.
+In this example, TotalCount and InstanceStatusSet are specific to the API DescribeInstancesStatus.
+Since the user who initiated the request does not have a CVM instance yet, 0 is returned for TotalCount and InstanceStatusSet is left empty.

-## Response for Failed Requests
+## Error Response

 If the call has failed, you may see the response as shown below: